-The solution provided by Kokusai Kogyo, based on Quuppa technology, proved to be the best match to Morita’s requirements;
+The solution provided by Kokusai Kogyo, based on Quuppa technology, proved to be the best match for Morita’s requirements;

 - Real-time and high-accuracy location information.

-- High enough accuracy even in challenging environment i.e. large area with high ceilings and full of metal structures.
+- High enough accuracy even in challenging environments, i.e. a large area with high ceilings and full of metal structures.

 - Reasonable infrastructure and low maintenance cost.

 - Possible to extend to other needs in the future.